jcroona/mockito/report.md

 Plan for refactoring complex code:

-Carried out refactoring (optional)

-git diff ...
+1. 52     25    525      1      56 ReturnsEmptyValues::returnValueFor@77-132@src/main/java/org/mockito/internal/stubbing/defaultanswers/ReturnsEmptyValues.java

+Group up the last else if statements java.util.* to one and call a new method to check which one it is.
+And for example to the same with all diffrerent kinds of Sets.

+2. 85     21    722      1      95 SubclassBytecodeGenerator::mockClass@81-175@src/main/java/org/mockito/internal/creation/bytebuddy/SubclassBytecodeGenerator.java

+Complex method and hard to reduce the complexity but one things you could do is put a while and if-else statement(line 112-133) that are inside an else statement inside an own function.

+3. 25     21    370      1      25 ArrayEquals::matches@17-41@src/main/java/org/mockito/internal/matchers/ArrayEquals.java

+All different if/else-if statements checks different datatypes and it is hard to reduce the complexity.
+We don't think that you would benefit but you could divide it into to functions which handles some of the checks each.

+4. 27     14    173      1      27 SerializableMethod::equals@90-116@src/main/java/org/mockito/internal/invocation/SerializableMethod.java

+All comparisons (line 97) with the new obejct "other" could be handled by a new method.

+5. 47     14    267      1      51 ValuePrinter::print@25-75@src/main/java/org/mockito/internal/matchers/text/ValuePrinter.java

+Same as for method 3, all checks are for different kinds of datatypes.

 ## Effort spent

 For each team member, how much time was spent in

-1. plenary discussions/meetings;
+1. plenary discussions/meetings; 6h

-2. discussions within parts of the group;
+2. discussions within parts of the group; 5h

-3. reading documentation;
+3. reading documentation; 4h

-4. configuration;
+4. configuration; 2h

-5. analyzing code/output;
+5. analyzing code/output; 5h

-6. writing documentation;
+6. writing documentation; 4h

-7. writing code;
+7. writing code; 2h

 8. running code?
+1h

 ## Overall experience